jbryanvancouver/math-423-502/README.md

 ## TQFT Notes

-[Here](ZCG-TQFT-notes.pdf) is a scan of my lecture notes for the material on the TQFT associated to ZCG, the center of the group algebra.
+[Here](TQFT-ZCG-notes-higherquality.PDF) is a scan of my lecture notes for the material on the TQFT associated to ZCG, the center of the group algebra.
 It has some topological details that I will not go over in class and that you are not formally responsible for, but may be interested in, especially if you have seen the fundamental group before.
-The scan quality is not very good.
-[This](TQFT-ZCG-notes-higherquality.PDF) should be of better quality.

 ## basic info: